kjmerf/hello_cb_pro/README.md

 ## Running locally

 Once the setup is complete, simply run ```/up.sh``` to start the container.
-The container makes an authenticated and an unauthenticated call to the Sandbox API.
+The container makes an authenticated call to the Sandbox API.

 ## Next steps